 Knowing the actual system is the best aid to troubleshooting with confidence.
 There are some additional practices which increase the ability of the system:

 Know the capabilities of the system.
-Components have maximum rated speed, torque or pressure and loading the system beyond the specifications simply increases the possibility of failure.
+Components have maximum rated speed, torque or pressure and loading the system beyond the specifications increases the possibility of failure.

 Know the correct operating pressures.
-It is advised to always check pressures with a gauge.
+It is always advised to check pressures with a gauge.

-NOTE: the correct operating pressure is the lowest pressure which will allow adequate performance of the system function and still remain below the maximum rating of the components and machine.
+NOTE: the correct operating pressure is the lowest pressure which will allow adequate performance of the system function and remain below the maximum rating of the components and machine.

 Know the proper signal and feedback levels.
-If they aren’t specified, check when system is running correctly and mark them on the schematic for reference.
+If they aren’t specified, check when the system is running correctly and mark them on the schematic for reference.

 Maintain a clean, sufficient quantity of hydraulic fluid of the correct type and viscosity.